PA Program Mission, Values and Goals

 Mission

-The Rowan-Virtua SOM Physician Assistant Program’s mission is to develop clinically competent and compassionate physician assistants who are prepared to excel in the evolving interprofessional team-based healthcare landscape by practicing evidence-based medicine.
+The Rowan-Virtua School of Osteopathic Medicine Physician Assistant Program’s mission is to develop clinically competent and community-focused physician assistants who are prepared to excel in the evolving interprofessional team-based healthcare landscape by practicing evidence-based medicine.

 Program Values

-We value effective communication, cultural awareness, and collaboration among healthcare professionals as essential to delivering high-quality, patient-centered care.
+We value collaboration and mutual respect among healthcare professionals, recognizing that effective teamwork is essential to delivering patient-centered care.

 Program Goals